Are you newly diagnosed? If so, I’m sorry to hear it, but I have some tools that will help you.

 I know, you probably don’t feel like moving, but trust me, a little movement will ease the side effects of treatment and make everything a little bit better.
 And if you don’t trust me, trust the research.
 Studies show that continuing to be physically active during and after treatment reduces fatigue (number one side effect), elevates mood and self esteem, and improves sleep and quality of life.

 Circulation is the name of the game.
 You don’t need to do anything fancy.
 Just move your major joints (shoulders, hips, knees, ankles, wrists) and spine in all directions.
 You’ll know that you’re getting circulation when your breath rate increases.
 See if you can keep that going for 15-20 minutes.
-Raise your arms over head as you inhale, lower them as you exhale.
-While sitting try drawing a knee in toward your chest, and circling your ankles.
+Try raising your arms over head as you inhale, lower them as you exhale.
+While sitting, draw a knee in toward your chest and circle your ankle.
 Then change legs.
 Standing or sitting, try leaning side-to-side with one arm overhead.
+Keep it all gentle and easy.

 Walking is also a good option.
 Or try this chair yoga sequence.